Shoreline litter in French overseas territories

 2023 - 2025

-Feasibility study for the implementation of coastal litter monitoring in French Overseas Territories.
+Feasibility study for the implementation of shoreline litter monitoring in French overseas territories.

-With the support of around twelve local partners and using the same approach as for coastal litter monitoring in mainland France, Cedre conducted a feasibility study on behalf of the Water and Biodiversity Directorate of the French Ministry of the Environment for the implementation of coastal litter monitoring in French overseas territories.
+With the support of around twelve local partners and using the same approach as for shoreline litter monitoring in mainland France, Cedre conducted a feasibility study on behalf of the Water and Biodiversity Directorate under the French Ministry of the Environment for the implementation of shoreline litter monitoring in French overseas territories.

-• Map coastal litter in French overseas territories, prioritizing French Overseas Departments and Regions (DROM);
+• map shoreline litter in French overseas territories, focusing on French Overseas Departments and Regions (DROM);

-• Issue recommendations on the continuation of monitoring in these territories and the surveillance strategy to be implemented.
+• issue recommendations on the continuation of monitoring in these territories and the monitoring strategy to be implemented.

 Coastal litter in Guadeloupe